artrugh/sitecore/CustomerDataPlatform/apis/2_rest_api.md

     curl -u ${apiKey.id}:${apiKey.secret} \ -H "Accept: application/json" \ -L https://{apiEndpoint}/v2/someCollection
 ```

+- Collection resource
-- Collection resource: A resource that contains other resources.
+    - Resource that contains other resources.
-    - submit an HTTP GET request to the Collection Resource Uniform Resource Identifier (URI).
+    - Submit an HTTP GET request to the Collection Resource Uniform Resource Identifier (URI).
     - They support additional behavior specific to collections, such as pagination, filtering, and sorting.
     - Attributes:
         - **href**: The fully qualified location URI of the collection resource.